Constituent Assembly of India: An Overview

 1. Constitution Arrangement

 The main objective was the order to complete an inclusive constitution that would lay the foundation for a democratic and sovereign India.
-It states the governance structures of the nation, rights, and duties.
+The Constituent Assembly of India, It states the governance structures of the nation, rights, and duties.

 2. Framing Laws